Cleft and Craniofacial Awareness Month

 Types of Craniofacial Anomalies and What To Expect

 The Institute for Advanced Reconstruction at The Plastic Surgery Center specializes in procedures to help heal babies born with craniofacial anomalies.
-We have qualified and experienced surgeons who offer procedures for craniofacial clefts and palates, craniosynostosis, hemifacial microsomia, microtia and other congenital ear deformities, vascular anomalies and hemangiomas.
+We have qualified plastic and reconstructive surgeons who offer procedures for craniofacial clefts and palates, craniosynostosis, hemifacial microsomia, microtia, and other congenital ear deformities, vascular anomalies, and hemangiomas.
 Our plastic surgeons who perform these surgeries have completed specialized training in Craniofacial surgery.
 Certain surgeries will require our surgeons to work alongside pediatric neurosurgeons and multidisciplinary teams to ensure the best results for your baby.

 Visit our website for more information or to schedule a consultation today.